Diaspora & Armenian Issues

 Leading the Fight for Aid to Armenia and Artsakh

-As a former member of the Appropriation subcommittee that oversees American foreign assistance, Rep. Adam Schiff has made assistance to Armenia a top priority.
+As an ex officio member of the Appropriation subcommittee that oversees American foreign assistance, Rep. Adam Schiff has made assistance to Armenia a top priority.
 With the illegal Turkish blockade of Armenia, as well as Azerbaijani aggression, Armenia and Artsakh have suffered economically and Schiff sees assistance as crucial to maintaining Armenia’s independence and continues to press for greater action by the Minsk group to resolve the status of Artsakh.
-Unfortunately, recent budgetary constraints and the effect of Turkish and Azeri lobbying have made assisting Nagorno-Karabakh more difficult, but Schiff has been successful in working with his colleagues in Congress and with the Administrator of USAID to direct development assistance to Artsakh that has helped with infrastructure and other improvements and has allowed for continued demining efforts in part of Nagorno Karabakh.
+Schiff has advocated for humanitarian funding for Artsakh in order to demine civilian areas, as well as other projects, and will continue to fight to obtain important direct assistance from the United States.